-You can quickly audition audio from the Samples file type selector within the Browser and then drag and drop it directly onto a Sound.
-If you drag audio containing the Loops tag onto an empty Sound the Audio module will load automatically.
+You can quickly audition your Samples from within the Browser and then drag and drop them directly onto a Sound.
+If you drag a Sample containing the Loops tag onto an empty Sound the Audio module will load automatically.

-Once a loop has been loaded, it will appear as an audio waveform in the Pattern Editor, allowing you to edit the audio by adjusting the Patten Length, the overall tuning, adjust the source tempo and length of the audio, or add MIDI events to regions of the loop for selective playback and pitching.
+Once a loop has been loaded, it will appear as a waveform of the Sample in the Pattern Editor, allowing you to edit the Sample by adjusting the Patten Length, the overall tuning, adjust the source tempo and length of the Sample, or add MIDI events to regions of the loop for selective playback and pitching.
 For more fine adjustments you can edit events in a close-up view by toggling the close-up view in the Pattern editor.

-For more information on recording your own audio loops, refer to the chapter: †16, Sampling and Sample Mapping.
+For more information on recording your own loops, refer to the chapter: ↑17, Sampling and Sample Mapping.